How to Create Your Audio Book: A Beginner’s Guide

 Interested in bringing your book to audio?

-If you are an independent author, with the legal rights to create your audiobook, I will act as your audiobook producer and guide you through the entire project.
+If you are an independent author, with the legal rights to create your audiobook (AKA “Rights Holder”), I will guide you through the entire project.

 The first thing to do is to find yourself a professional (and HUMAN!) narrator.
-Your narrator will likely be your producer too, which means they will coordinate the final proofing, editing and mastering, as well as the recording of the files.
-When completed, these files will be delivered to you in MP3 format through one of the platforms for distribution.
+Your narrator will likely be your producer too, which means they will coordinate the final proofing, editing and mastering, as well as the recording of the files (unless you use a production company, who will work alongside you and the narrator on all the tasks).

 The next step is to choose your distribution company.
-The most popular platforms are www.acx.com (owned by Amazon), www.audiobooksunleashed.com, and www.spokenrealms.com.
-There are many other small companies that can help you “go wide” with distribution (ie. beyond Audible and iTunes).
+Some popular platforms are www.acx.com (owned by Amazon), www.audiobooksunleashed.com, and www.spokenrealms.com.
+There are many companies out there that can help you with your distribution.
+You must decide exactly what you want.
+Do you want to be exclusive with Amazon, and so receive larger royalties, or “go wide” with distribution (ie. beyond Audible and iBooks)?
+Do you want a single narrator or a dual or multi-cast production?
+These issues affect the choice of platform, the choice of contract, and the payment structure.

 Once you have approved the first 15 minutes, your narrator fully takes over as director and performer, without your further input on performance.
 Style/voicing/pacing/etc. cannot be altered by you after the first 15 are approved.
 So make your input count at the start.
 It is valuable.